-This is a great way to register your trademark in 27 countries including the UK in one applications.
+This is a great way to register your trademark in 27 countries including the UK in one application.
 Applications can be submitted at EUIPO costs €850 and is filed in just one language.
-Once registered, your trade mark can be renewed indefinitely every 10 years.
+Once registered, your trademark can be renewed indefinitely every 10 years.

 The UK is part of the European trademark, no confirmation has been given that this will remain after Brexit.
-You should secure your UK trademark as a separate application through the IPO.
+You should secure your UK trademark as a separate application through the Intellectual Property Office.

 Worldwide International Trademark